vunsh/CISC191-FinalProjectTemplate/README.md

-# CISC191 Rhythm Game Project
+# CISC191 Architect Assignment 2 ~ JavaHero

 ## Overview
 This project is a rhythm game inspired by Guitar Hero, developed for a Computer Science course project.
 It is currently unfinished as of version 2.0.0 yet is functional and has the ability to theoretically take in any single track MIDI file.